n8sOrganization/kubeadm-crio-ubu2404/ha-cp.md

 This is a single part of the process.
 For full process, see https://github.com/n8sOrganization/kubeadm-crio-ubu2404/blob/main/README.md

 For a multi-node (HA) control plane, we need to perform some additional work.
-Kubeadm signs the control plane certs with a load balancer IP addr that will frontend all cp nodes.
+Kubeadm configures the kube config with a load balancer IP addr that will frontend all cp nodes.
 So we need to setup an LB and then provide that address to `kubeadm init` with the `--control-plane-endpoint` option.

 There are many ways to setup an LB, but a simple no-fuss way is to usee `kube-vip`.
 Kube-vip will run as a static pod on our control plane nodes and assigns a common virtual IP to their interfaces.
 It also serves as a load balancer for them.
 See the [docs for complete detail](https://github.com/kube-vip/kube-vip).